gjtiquia/mini-link-stash/apps/web/README.md

 `npx shadcn-ui@latest add [component]`: Use to add components and dependencies.

-## Notes
+## Client-side State Management Notes

 Jotai vs Zustand

-- Jotai is a replacement for useContext, for a global store for consumption via React hooks
+- Jotai is a replacement for useContext + useState, for a global store for consumption via React hooks
 - Zustand is a global store but can consume outside of React
 - [Official Comparison from Zustand docs](https://docs.pmnd.rs/zustand/getting-started/comparison#jotai)

+## Auth Notes

+TL;DR

+Decided to go with `lucia`.

+If have React Native, use `Supabase Auth`, automatically handles (cookies for web) / (local storage for mobile app) out of the box.

+`next-auth` => `auth-js` docs are in a terrible state right now.

+For web apps, `lucia` is a new solution that is gaining traction.
+More bare bones but more customization.

+Both `auth-js` and `lucia` uses your own database for auth.
+You own and manage the data, unlike `Supabase Auth`.